Theological Education for Leadership (TEL) - Certificates

 The CTEL includes, over the course of 12 months:

 CTEL learners progress as a cohort, learning and reflecting together online throughout the year.
-Relationships seeded at orientation and nurtured through each successive course leads to a cohesive and supportive learning community.
+Relationships seeded and nurtured through each successive course leads to a cohesive and supportive learning community.

-CTEL students are invited to participate in PSR's "Come & See Prospective Student Weekend" - which takes place on the Berkeley campus - to further community-building and provide space for theological and spiritual reflection at a mid-point in the program.
-A special online "live seminar" will take place during the weekend to connect with our long-distance learners.
-Contact email@example.com or Click for more information about the conference.
+- CTEL students are invited to participate in PSR's "Come & See Prospective Student Weekend" - which takes place on the Berkeley campus - to further community-building and provide space for theological and spiritual reflection.
+This weekend event is a good opportunity to meet faculty and staff of the TEL program.
+Contact firstname.lastname@example.org or learn more about Come & See.

 - May: optional commencement ceremony (with other PSR graduates in Berkeley)